francescapalermo/francescapalermo.github.io/_publications/6CORSMAL.md

 "
 collection: publications
 permalink: /publication/iashin2020ICPR
-excerpt: 'Human-robot object handover is a key skill for the future of human-robot collaboration.
-CORSMAL 2020 Challenge focuses on the perception part of this problem: the robot needs to estimate the filling mass of a container held by a human.
-Although there are powerful methods in image processing and audio processing individually, answering such a problem requires processing data from multiple sensors together.
-The appearance of the container, the sound of the filling, and the depth data provide essential information.
-We propose a multi-modal method to predict three key indicators of the filling mass: filling type, filling level, and container capacity.
+excerpt: 'We propose a multi-modal method to predict three key indicators of the filling mass: filling type, filling level, and container capacity.
 These indicators are then combined to estimate the filling mass of a container.
 Our method obtained Top-1 overall performance among all submissions to CORSMAL 2020 Challenge on both public and private subsets while showing no evidence of overfitting. '
 date: 2020-12-02